-->

 4. Peace Lily (Spathiphyllum)

-Peace lilies are elegant indoor plants with glossy leaves and white, hood-like flowers.
-While they typically grow in soil, their cuttings can thrive in water with proper care.
-Peace lilies thrive in indoor low-light conditions, perfect for offices or shaded rooms.
+Peace lilies have glossy leaves and attractive white flowers.
+You can transfer your peace lily plant growing in soil to water.
+Peace lilies grows well in low-light conditions.
 My peace lily is thriving in water for the last 7 years, producing several flowers every year.
 How to grow Peace Lily

 Peace Lily can Grow in Water